Recoskie/JDasm/README.md

 IMPORTANT.
 ------------------------------------------------------------

-DLL import reader, and Resource Reader still have to be redesigned, for the new system.
+Resource Reader still has to be redesigned, for the new system.

 ------------------------------------------------------------
 The Microcode Disassembler.